 “The start of work on the Commercial Quarter is something that’s been talked about for some time.
 It’s great to get construction underway.
 For us as a company it’s a really important project, in a prime location that will create hundreds of jobs.”

 Mark Quinn skied for the national team, going on to race on the international ski race circuit, before switching to pursue a career in ski coaching, becoming the youngest top qualified ski instructor and trainer in Britain.
 He retired, aged 24, to realise an ambition to set up his own business.

 Twenty years since building Quinn Estates from scratch into one of the South-East’s most successful property development companies, Mark has decided to give back to the sport that first made his name.

 Dave Ryding, the self-styled “Rocket of the Piste” from Lancashire, was introduced to the slopes as a child by his ski-mad father, Carl who encouraged him to take lessons at the local dry skip slopes near his home.

 By the age of eight he was whizzing down the slopes at the French Alps resort of Samoens.
 It didn’t take long for his talent to get noticed - including selection for the England Ski Team and a place in the England and British Championships.
 In 2006 he became British Junior Champion.

 To date he has taken part in two Winter Olympics – in Vancouver and Sochi - and has quickly rose through the ranks, cementing his position within Team GB as one of the UK’s top skiers.
-His world ranking is currently xx in the world.

 The £8,000 sponsorship will make a significant contribution to his training costs as the 29-year old completes his conditioning to compete once again at the highest level and retain his place as Britain’s best slalom and giant slalom skier.